No city-run trick-or-treating in Northfield this Halloween, officials say

-Northfield officials on Wednesday announced there their trick-or-treat celebration is canceled this year due to the ongoing COVID-19 pandemic.
+Northfield officials on Wednesday announced their trick-or-treat celebration is canceled this year due to the COVID-19 pandemic.

-“As such, the City of Northfield will not sponsor or direct any Trick-or-Treating activities, and we are joining the city of Pleasantville who has made a similar decision,” according to a letter posted on the city police’s Facebook page.
+“The City of Northfield will not sponsor or direct any Trick-or-Treating activities, and we are joining the city of Pleasantville who has made a similar decision,” according to a letter posted on the Police Department’s Facebook page.

 What Halloween activities do you feel are safe during the COVID-19 pandemic?